VIDEO: Firefighters Douse Wind-Driven Blaze At Hackensack Cosmetics Factory

-Firefighters knocked it down within a half-hour and continued to battle deep pockets of flame.
+Firefighters knocked the blaze down within a half-hour and continued to battle deep pockets of flame until it was considered under control around 7:20 p.m.

 A Bergen County Hazardous Materials Unit also responded because of the chemicals inside the truss-roof factory.

-Note: UPDATE: Hackensack firefighters doused a wind-driven blaze Friday night at a cosmetics factory.